 Texas A&M alumnus Jason Pickard and his wife Sarah are joyfully serving at a global crossroad.
 As campus minister to international students at A&M, Jason connects with students from around the world who are studying at A&M. The Pickards open their home weekly for fellowship and teaching with international students, walking alongside them as they ask the question, “Who is Jesus?”
 Jason earned a Master of Divinity at Westminster Theological Seminary.
 In 2012 he and Sarah moved to College Station to work with Reformed University Fellowship International (RUF-I).
 Jason and Sarah have two young children--Natalie, John Robert and Annabelle.

-Both natives of Kentucky, Andy and Missy met through their campus ministry at Murray State University.
-They married in 2005 and moved to St. Louis to work with The Chapel, a music and arts venue operated by Memorial Presbyterian Church.
+Natives of Kentucky, Andy and Missy met through their campus ministry at Murray State University.
+They married in2005and moved to St. Louis to work with The Chapel, a music and arts venue operated by Memorial Presbyterian Church.
 While in St. Louis, Andy used his gifts as a musician to support Memorial’s outreach to the creative classes, while Missy was salt and light in public middle schools.
-Andy and Missy felt God’s call to Australia while working with Youth With A Mission in Brisbane, Australia.
-The MTW Perth church planting team believes artists and musicians are culture-makers, and Andy and Missy are excited to use their own experiences in these areas to support the team by building relationships with artists, street people and many others through music and mercy ministry.
-July of 2016 saw the Shadburnes on the ground in Perth at last, and awaiting the arrival of their first child.
+In 2016 the Shadburnes arrived in Perth, Australia, joining the MTW Perth church planting team.
+The Perth team believes artists and musicians are culture-makers, and Andy and Missy are using their own experiences in these areas to support the team by building relationships with artists, street people and many others through music and mercy ministry.
+In March of 2017 Andy and Missy welcomed Scarlett Merita into the world.

 MTW Monterey Team Website